daniethecreator/School_District_Analysis/README.md

  **Scores by school spending**  <br />

+ Although Thomas High School 9th graders were removed, the spending buckets included were large enough that the impact was minimal at best, affecting the hundreths of a decimal place.
+Re-running the dataframe looked identical unless looking at it unformatted to spot the differences.
+I can confidentally say at a topline level that removing Thomas High School's 9th graders did not affect the scores by school spending.
+What I can tell from looking at the school by spend is that  Thomas High School was in the $630-644 range since that was the only row to show the hundredth decimal place changes.

    * Original Scores by Spend <br />
      ![image_name](Resources/Scores_by_Spending_Original.png) <br />
    * Challenge Scores by Spend <br />